habi/acinar-analysis-manuscript/manuscript.md

 ## Disclosures

-No conﬂicts of interest, ﬁnancial or otherwise, are declared by the authors.
+No conﬂicts of interest, financial or otherwise, are declared by the authors.

 ## Supplementary figures